Skip to content

 3. Search files by path or pattern.

-Shell execution (item 4) is optional.
-A runtime satisfying only items 1–3 can run every HELIX routing mode that does not involve direct code execution.
+Shell execution is optional.
+A runtime satisfying only items 1-3 can run every HELIX workflow mode that does not involve direct code execution.

 Packaging